SKY-Studio-cn/SKY-Code/README.md

 *   Here's the first list item.

-    > - Better to make apps for SKY UI/OS
+    > Better to make apps for SKY UI/OS

-    > - SKY-Engine is a modified version of TurboWarp.
+    > SKY-Engine is a modified version of TurboWarp.

-    1. Open the file.
+*  how can you use it

 ## Contributing